 Did you ever come across that fleeting feeling or a dream or an idea that you once experienced but then before you could confine it between your fingers, it dissipated like fine mist?

 If you did, you probably hate it more than anything you ever hated in your life.
 At least, that was what Harry was feeling at the moment.

 Whatever he did the other day, it was impossible to reproduce again and this time, he was not sure that he could survive another suicidal encounter with the ground.

 The consequences of his action hit him the moment he was capable of coherent thought and the spine-chilling images of his death were drifting through his mind in high definition.
 He couldn't ascend the stairs for days without quivering like a leaf stuck in a storm.
 Heights were scary things indeed.

-He imagined the feel of complete control over the card and commanded it to sharpen enough that it could cut a watermelon in half.
-He bought a watermelon from the spare money he stole from his uncle (Not that it was as tough as it sounds.
-His uncle had the attention span of a goldfish) and placed it on a park bench.
+He imagined the feeling of complete control over the card and commanded it to sharpen enough that it could cut a watermelon in half.
+He bought a watermelon from the spare money he stole from his uncle - Not that it was as tough as it sounded.
+His uncle had the attention span of a goldfish - and placed it on a park bench.

-Normally kids didn't visit this place since it was so far from the entrance/ exit that a zombie could catch up to you by the time you escaped.
-Since it was in such a deserted area, no lights were installed and hence, during the night, it was as dark as it could possibly be.
+Usually, kids didn't visit this place because it was so far from the entrance/ exit that a zombie could catch up to you by the time you escaped.
+Since it was in such a deserted area, no lights were installed and during the night, it was as dark as it could possibly be.
 So, a deathly combination for scared kids and did you know the best part?
 Dudley still wakes up his mommy to go to the bathroom.